-Best known for the famous Hallelujah Chorus, Handel’s Messiah is likely the most performed piece of classical music in history.
-Get ready for the Houston Symphony’s annual presentation of this masterpiece and learn more about the unusual circumstances surrounding the composition of this masterpiece in this feature adapted from an episode of On the Music, the Houston Symphony podcast.
+Best known for the famous Hallelujah Chorus, Handel’s Messiah is one of the most performed pieces of classical music in history.
+Get ready for the Houston Symphony’s annual presentation of this masterpiece and learn more about the unusual circumstances surrounding its composition in this blog adapted from an episode of On the Music, the Houston Symphony podcast.
 This blog was originally published on November 27, 2017.

 By the time George Frederick Handel began composing Messiah in 1741, he was at the height of his powers, recognized as one of London’s leading opera composers.
 German by birth, he had settled in England as a young man some 31 years earlier after mastering the art of opera in Italy.
 His great success allowed him to become a generous philanthropist who supported orphanages, a fund for “decay’d musicians,” and other charities.